pymupdf/PyMuPDF-Optional-Material/docs/textpage.rst

       {"type": 1, "bbox": (0.0, 0.0, 0.0, 0.0), ..., "image": b""}

-   2. :ref:`TextPage` and corresponding method :meth:`Page.getText`` are **available for all document types**.
-Only for PDF documents, methods :meth:`Document.getPageImageList` / :meth`Page.getImageList` offer some overlapping functionality as far as image lists are concerned.
+   2. :ref:`TextPage` and corresponding method :meth:`Page.getText` are **available for all document types**.
+Only for PDF documents, methods :meth:`Document.getPageImageList` / :meth:`Page.getImageList` offer some overlapping functionality as far as image lists are concerned.
 But both lists **may or may not** contain the same items.
 Any differences are most probably caused by one of the following:

        - "Inline" images (see page 352 of the :ref:`AdobeManual`) of a PDF page are contained in a textpage, but **not in** :meth:`Page.getImageList`.
        - Image blocks in a textpage are generated for **every** image location -- whether or not there are any duplicates.
 This is in contrast to :meth:`Page.getImageList`, which will contain each image only once.